briansunter/graph/logseq/pages/abdul bari algorithms%2Fpart-1.md

 	- <iframe width="560" height="315" src="https://www.youtube.com/embed/xGYsEqe9Vl0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 	- ## Notes
 		- ### Swapping two numbers
 			- This is the pseudo code for swapping two values.
-We won't always use full language syntax in algorithms
+			- We won't always use full language syntax in algorithms
 			- id:: 62f9c6d7-a570-43c5-87b3-9c9467cc11d9
 			  ```js
-			  function swap(a,b){
+			  function swap(a, b){
 			  	tmp = a;
 			  	a = b;
 			  	b = tmp;
 			  }
 			  ```
-		- ### Criteria for Analyzing Algorithms
+		- ## Criteria for Analyzing Algorithms
 			- Time and space are the most important criteria when analyzing algorithms
 			- ### Time
 				- How long will the algorithm take to run?